There are two other DC characters named Jim Corrigan.

 Jim Corrigan of the GCPD.

 The first Jim Corrigan was born to a man named Jebediah Corrigan.
-He was a Christian evangelist who beat Jim to show him between right in
+He was a Christian evangelist who beat Jim to show him between right and

-Jim Corrigan first appeared in More Fun Comics #52, Febuary 1940.
-He was created by Jerry Siegel
+Jim Corrigan first appeared in More Fun Comics #52, February 1940.
+He was created by Jerry Siegel and Bernard Baily.